Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-linear-latitude.md

 Now we're going to setup a basic linear tile.
 A linear transform "moves" the whole in a direction from the origin.
 That's not exactly what happens but it's a simple enough explanation to get an idea of how it interacts.
 I'm going to create another iterator and add a linear transform to it.
-Then i'm going to go to the pre affine and offset it by 1.0 in the x axis.
+Then I'm going to go to the pre affine and offset it by 1.0 in the x axis.

 This is the editor window now, and the main window so you can see the change.